croaky/blog/articles/search-projects-in-vim.md

 ## Using `ag` arguments

-This defines a new command `Ag` to search for the provided text and open a "quickfix" window:
+This defines a new command `Ag` to search for the provided text and open a quickfix window:

 ```vim
 " bind \ (backward slash) to grep shortcut